BhavdeepSinghNijhawan/Huffman-Encoder-and-Decoder/README.md

     }
     return '0' + this.stringify(node[1][0]) + '1' + this.stringify(node[1][1]);
 }

 ```
-- Converts a Huffman tree into a string format.
+- Converts a `Huffman Tree into a string format`.
 - If the node is a leaf node (contains a character), it returns 'character.
 - If the node is an internal node, it recursively processes its left child with '0' and its right child with '1'.

 ```
 display(node, modify, index = 1) {
     if (modify) {